-Snowboarding and Skiing are the two most popular winter sports.
-There are some similarities and dissimilarities between them.
+Snowboarding and Skiing are the two most widespread winter sports.
+Nevertheless, there are some similarities and dissimilarities between them.

-When you are thinking about choosing one between these two favorite pastimes, you surely will want to choose an easier one to adept.
-So, is snowboarding or skiing easier?
+When you are thinking about choosing one between these two favorite pastimes, you surely will want to choose an easier one to adopt.

 Well, the answer to this question can be complicated.
 Skiing is easy at the early stage if we compare it with Snowboarding.